NEWS

 differences may be produced.
 For survival outcomes, marginal effects may be

-based on the full range of predictions produced by predict()
+based on the full range of predictions produced by predict(), such as marginal

 differences in restricted mean survival times, or time-varying marginal hazard